DAVIDDAIJUNCHEN/Shape-Transfer-Bayesian-Optimization/README.md

 ## Simulation

 We have three types of simulation experiments.
 The first type takes exponential functions as target functions in task 1 and 2.
 The second type takes Branin function as target function of task 1, and modified Branin function as target function of task 2.
+The third type uses needle function and its shifted version as target functions of task 1 and 2 respectively.

 ### type 1: